Skip to main content

 • whether your property's location is urban or rural.

-The general rate funds a range of services we provide.
+The general rate funds a range of services we provide, such as:

 Types of properties we use to calculate the general rate